ezzing/3DLayout-documentation/3-Communication.md

     layout.getModulesStructureByArea(id, callback);

-returns a JSON with an array of modules for a given area.id
+Returns a JSON with an array of modules for a given area.id.

 The data for each module in the array is: